 6th August 2020

-The second-stage of the Teyfant Road Adventure playground in Bristol is complete.
-We worked with Learning Partnership West to design and construct this multi-level play structure, giving children an exciting place to climb, play and to look out over the city of Bristol (and even see the Clifton Suspension Bridge).
+We are delighted to announce our latest community impact project: the second-stage of the Bristol Adventure Playground (a.k.a.
+Teyfant Road Adventure playground) has been completed.
+Splash worked with Learning Partnership West to design and construct this multi-level play structure, giving children an exciting place to climb, play and to look out over the city of Bristol (and even see the Clifton Suspension Bridge).

 20th April 2020

 Since mid-2019, Splash Projects been working hard with Trees for Cities by transforming grounds of schools all over the UK into Edible Playgrounds.
 These builds will be transformed into vibrant teaching gardens to offer a lively, engaging and multi-sensory way to teach children about growing and eating healthy food.
 It’s been great to be part of this great initiative by Trees for Cities who have already created over 100 Edible Playgrounds, which support more than 68,000 children across the UK.

 22 Executives from Randstad came together from all around the world to construct a sensory garden space for the De Hartekamp Groep in Heemstede, Netherlands as part of their Senior Executive Program at TIAS School for Business and Society.

 Students from INSEAD’s MBA programme in Singapore spent three days transforming the lives of foreign domestic workers based at the Centre for Domestic Employees (CDE) by constructing them an outdoor leisure and learning space.

 Business students face tough lessons about teamwork in building challenge to help children with disabilities